arduino/help-center-content/content/Hardware Support/GIGA R1/Configure-GIGA-R1-WiFi-for-Over-The-Air-OTA-uploads.md

 ## 1. Connect your GIGA R1 WiFi board to Arduino IDE

+> [!IMPORTANT]
-> **Note:** The required sketch examples are currently not available in the Web Editor.
+> The required sketch examples are currently not available in the Web Editor.

 1. Open Arduino IDE.